 February 8 - June 14, 2018

 Tuition for the 18-week course is $280.
 A non-refundable $50 registration fee is included.
 The tuition fee allows for either one or two people to attend, and we encourage couples to attend together or singles to invite an interested friend.
 If you are yourself a member of a URJ-affiliated Reform congregation, the tuition is $200.
+Refund policy: 80% of the tuition (excluding registration fee) up until the third session.
+No refunds after the third session.
 You will also have to purchase the required textbooks for the class (appr. $110).
 View the textbook list.

 If the URJ Introduction to Judaism locations are inaccessible to you, please check with your local synagogue which might offer its own Introduction course.
 Visit the listing of Reform synagogues to find one near you.